qwerty-arun/Lets_learn/README.md

+# 7/8/24
+- Communication Engineering: Questions based on DPSK, non-coherent detection for FSK.
+My question: Why do we need two Band-pass filters when only one is required.
+Track any one signal and trace amplitude using envelope detector, then when that frequency is not being transmitted, it is automatically zero.
+Terms: Energy/bit , correlation coefficient , correlation reciever(2-path) , probability error for the modulation schemes: ASK, FSK and PSK.
+Question: What are orthogonal signals?
+What is AWGN - Additive White Gaussian Noise?
+- Microcontroller: Visualized binary search program on CPUlator.
+- Electromagnetics: Inductors and Inductance: Self-inductance, Mutual inductance, magnetic energy stored in an inductor.
+Self-inductance of a coaxial cable with inner radius 'a' and outer radius 'b' and of length 'l'.
+Self-inductance of two-wire transmission line placed 'd' distance apert.
 # 6/8/24
 - Electromagnetism: Questions based on charges moving in uniform magnetic field, magnetic boundary conditions.
 - Communication Engineering: Frequency Shift Keying (FSK) and Differential Phase Shift Keying (DPSK) modulator and demodulation.